 The relationship between learner engagement and performance

 The obvious answer would be by taking into account the amount of time that learners spend on studying training content.
 Others might suggest that previous assessment scores can help you predict learner performance.
-Nevertheless, research has found that learner engagement is a stronger indicator than either of those for predicting someone’s learning performance.

 This correlation points to more than just high test scores.
 When highly engaged learners have the opportunity to apply their newly acquired knowledge and skills in the workplace, they are more likely to perform better on their job.
 Improved course and job performance combine for a positive return on that training investment.